 If you pull on your bike’s throttle and it dies, the choke of the engine could be left open.

 This happens more often than not after a cold start or when you have just parked your motorcycle after long-term storage.
+Keeping the gas cap of the bike open can damage the spark plug, air screw, combustion chamber and throttle cable causing the motorcycle to lose power.

 Now, if this is the case with your bike, then chances are that it will run once you push it to operate at fast idle speeds and gradually rich the mixture till the choke cuts off.